Skip to main content

 • Wind surfers/boards

-• Nonmotorized sail boats that are 8 feet or less in length
+• Non-motorized sailboats 8 feet or less in length

 Banding Acceptance

-• Only Tulloch 30-day quarantine bands as well as re-entry Tulloch bands, that can be verified in the national banding database will be honored
+• Only Tulloch-issued 30-day quarantine bands and Tulloch re-entry bands that can be verified in the national banding database will be honored.

 • Vessels with an existing re-entry band from the previous season may continue to be recognized, provided the band remains intact and verifiable.